-Showing AIS Vessels on a Chart or 3D Chart View
+Showing AIS and MARPA Vessels on a Chart or on a 3D Chart View

-Before you can use AIS, you must connect the chartplotter to an external AIS device and receive active transponder signals from other vessels.
+Before you can show AIS vessels on a chart, you must have an external AIS device and active transponder signals from other vessels.
+Mini Automatic Radar Plotting Aid (MARPA) functionality works with radar.

 You can configure how other vessels appear on a chart or on a 3D chart view.
-The display range configured for one chart or one 3D chart view are applied only to that chart or to that 3D chart view.
+The display range and MARPA settings configured for one chart or one 3D chart view are applied only to that chart or to that 3D chart view.
 The details, projected heading, and trails settings configured for one chart or one 3D chart view are applied to all charts and to all 3D chart views.

-- 1 From a chart or 3D chart view, select Menu > Other Vessels > Display Setup. - 2 Select an option: - To indicate the distance from your location in which AIS vessels appear, select Display Range, and select a distance. - To show details about AIS-activated vessels, select Details > Show. - To set the projected heading time for AIS-activated vessels, select Proj.
-Heading, and enter the time. - To show the tracks of AIS vessels, select Trails, and select the length of the track that appears using a trail.
+- 1 From a chart or a 3D chart view, select Menu > Chart Menu > Other Vessels > Display Setup. - 2 Select an option: - To indicate the distance from your location in which AIS vessels appear, select Display Range, and select a distance. - To show MARPA-tagged vessels, select MARPA > Show. - To show details about AIS-activated and MARPA-tagged vessels, select Details > Show. - To set the projected heading time for AIS-activated and MARPA-tagged vessels, select Proj.
+Heading, and enter the time. - To show the tracks of AIS vessels, select the length of the track that appears using a trail, select Trails, and select the length.